How to tell a great story – onstage.

 It’s just like a dinner party, except you happen to be standing in front of a microphone.

-And if you’re speaking onstage sometime soon, I’m sending you a round of applause in advance.
+If you’re speaking onstage sometime soon, I’m sending you a round of applause in advance.
 It’s not easy to do, especially if you’re telling a true, vulnerable story, but it’s such an incredible experience for the audience – and for you, too.

 You never know how your story might inspire, activate, or move someone deeply.